10 Mountain Experiences You Can Only Have in Gunnison-Crested Butte

 Gunnison is home to the Blue Mesa Reservoir, Colorado’s largest lake.
 And this year it’s even bigger than normal due to our wet May.
 Whether you’re looking to SUP, fish, kayak, or camp beside the water, the Blue Mesa is a glorious place to do just that.

 2. Hike in the Wildflower Capital of Colorado

 Crested Butte is Colorado’s Wildflower Capital.
 Officially.
-Come out this summer and hike our trails surrounded by the beauty of Colorado’s most diverse wildflower display.
+Come out this summer and hike our trails surrounded by the beauty of Colorado’s most diverse wildflower display for true mountain experiences.
 Looking to learn more about the flowers?
 Come during the Crested Butte Wildflower Festival (July 13-20, 2015) and enjoy a botany tour.

 3. Watch Colorado’s Oldest Rodeo

 Held every year in Gunnison, Cattlemen’s Days (July 3-12, 2015) is Colorado’s oldest continuously running rodeo.
 Stock shows and parades lead off the week, then we cap it off with three big nights of professional rodeo action.
-Grab your boots, hat, and belt buckle and get to Gunnison for Cattlemen’s Days.
+Grab your boots, hat, and belt buckle and get to Gunnison for this unique mountain experiences; Cattlemen’s Days.

 4. Fish in the Valley with Five State Fishing Records

 The Gunnison Valley’s streams, rivers, and lakes are full of great fishing.
 In fact, we have 4 Colorado State Records by weight: Rainbow, Brown, Mackinaw, and Kokanee salmon (snagging).
 The state of Colorado also tracks records by length and Blue Mesa Reservoir is where the state record Lake Trout by length was caught.
 So bring your rod and go catch some fish.

 5. Climb the Guides Ridge